- What We Do

 UWYR undergoes a regular needs assessment process that ensures it focuses on the most pressing community needs.
 This means donors can be confident that their money is being used where it is needed the most – without taking the time and effort required to assess need and program effectiveness every time they are approached for a donation.
-One donation to UWYR supports a network of close to 100 programs delivered by our 41 partner agencies.
+One donation to UWYR supports a network of partner agencies working on critical issues across York Region.

 If I contribute to a United Way campaign downtown or in another region, will my donation automatically be sent to York Region where I live?

 It is not automatic.
 To ensure your donation is put to work here in York Region you must indicate your wish in the space provided for your ‘Designation’ on your pledge form.

 Do agencies that receive United Way funding charge clients for their services?